Discovery Studio

 Discovery Studio is a suite of software for simulating small molecule and macromolecule systems.
-It is developed and distributed by Dassault Systemes BIOVIA (formerly Accelrys).
+It is developed and distributed by Dassault Systèmes BIOVIA (formerly Accelrys).

 The product suite has a strong academic collaboration programme, supporting scientific research and makes use of a number of software algorithms developed originally in the scientific community, including CHARMM, MODELLER, DELPHI, ZDOCK, DMol3 and more.

 Scope

 Discovery Studio provides software applications covering the following areas: